couchbase/docker/generate/resources/couchbase-edge-server/README.md

 ## Notes on File and Folder Permissions

 This section only applies to Linux based hosts of Docker.
-If you are running Docker on non-Linux you can ignore it.
+If you are running Docker on non-Linux you can ignore the following paragraphs and just ensure that the local directories you create are readable (`etc`) and read/writable (`databases`) by the user who is going to launch the container.

 All entries mounted in `etc` need to be readable be either UID 1000 or GID 1000, and all entries mounted in `var/databases` need to be readable *and* writable by either UID 1000 or GID 1000.
 You can check your UID and any GID that you are a part of by running the `id` command.